openTdataCH/netexRealisationGuideSwitzerland/docs/08_service_calendars.md

 *→ [Template](../templates/DayTypeAssignment.xml)*

 #### Usage Notes
-We also use DayTypeAssignment currently only for the national holidays.
+We currently use `DayTypeAssignment` only for the national holidays.